Big Stone Gap man sentenced for role in meth conspiracy

-Jeremy Mallory, 42, was sentenced Monday to conspiracy to distribute and possess with the intent to distribute 500 grams or more of meth.
+Jeremy Mallory, 42, pleaded guilty to conspiracy to distribute and possess with the intent to distribute 500 grams or more of meth, and he was sentenced Monday.
 He is one of 21 people charged in the conspiracy, authorities said in a news release.

-According to court documents, Mallory helped conspired to distribute meth in Lee and Wise counties between July 1, 2016 and May 1, 2019.
+According to court documents, Mallory helped conspire to distribute meth in Lee and Wise counties between July 1, 2016, and May 1, 2019.
 To date, all 21 defendants have been convicted via plea agreement or jury trial, authorities said.

 Be the first to know